Congratulations on getting a scholarship! Scholarships or portions of scholarships may be taxable. It all depends on how you use them.

 - Any scholarship or fellowship for services received under the National Health Services Corps Scholarship Program or the Armed Forces Health Professions Scholarship and Financial Assistance Program

-For example, if you used your scholarship to pay for tuition and room and board, you would be taxed on the room and board payment but not tuition.
+For example, if you used your scholarship to pay for tuition and room and board, you would be taxed on the room and board payment but not on tuition.